How do I rent sheltered housing?

 There are different types of tenancies.
 If you’re not sure which type the sheltered housing scheme is offering, then you will need to seek advice.
 The Which?
 Money guide to tenancy agreements gives details about the different types of tenancies.

-For advice on tenants’ rights and housing provision, contact the Citizens Advice Bureaux (CAB) to find your nearest advice centre.
+For advice on tenants’ rights and housing provision, contact Citizens Advice to find your nearest advice centre.

-We explain the additional costs of sheltered housing such as service charges, ground rent, the reserve fund and bills, ...
+We explain the additional costs of sheltered housing such as service charges, ground rent, transfer and permission fees.